Nonpartisan Bloc for Support of Reforms

 The Nonpartisan Bloc for Support of Reforms (Bezpartyjny Blok Wspierania Reform, BBWR) was an officially nonpartisan organization (but, in fact, a political party) affiliated with Lech Wałęsa.
-It was established in 1993 and in 1997 became part of Solidarity Electoral Action.
+The party was established in 1993, and became part of Solidarity Electoral Action in 1997.

 It was founded to continue the traditions of Józef Piłsudski's pre-war Nonpartisan Bloc for Cooperation with the Government (Bezpartyjny Blok Współpracy z Rządem), which likewise had been known by the same initials, BBWR.

 After local electoral losses in 1994, Wałęsa issued a statement that invoked comparisons with Piłsudski, who had become dictator of Poland: "When the time comes to introduce a dictatorship, the people will force me to accept this role, and I shall not refuse."